 All students in France who rent housing with a contract, regardless of national origin, are eligible for a National Housing Aid from the ‘CAF’, Caisse d’Allocations Familiales.
 The Student Life Advising Service on Campus can help you through this process after you arrive on campus.
 For this application, please make sure to bring a copy of your birth certificate.

 This exchange is open to regular, full-time students in any faculty at UCalgary, who have completed at least 2 full years (20 courses) at the post-secondary level (prior to starting the exchange), with a minimum cumulative GPA of 2.7 (B-).
-Only 1 student may be selected for a semester of study at Sciences Po, so a full-year exchange is not possible.

 For English courses, while advanced French is not required, all students should have some basic knowledge of French and be able to independently navigate websites and forms written in French.